drkrillo/docs/creator/sdk7/projects/scene-metadata.md

 * `sports`
 * `parkour`

-For example, a Scene could be tagged as `game` and `casino` by adding the following to the `scene.json`
+For example, a scene could be tagged as `game` and `casino` by adding the following to the `scene.json`

 ```json
   "tags": [